Kenzoirv/Kenzoirv/README.md

-- 👋 Hi, I’m @Kenzoirv
+- 👋 Hi, I’m @Charardchalam
-- 👀 I’m interested in Data Sciences
+- 👀 I’m interested in Programming
-- 🌱 I’m currently learning nothing
+- 🌱 I’m currently learning Basic Algorithm
-- 💞️ I’m looking to collaborate on idk because i'm newbie
+- 💞️ I’m looking to collaborate on all things
 - 📫 How to reach me just text me lol

 <!---